aMMokschaf/KubeLinterBot/README.md

 ## How to use
 If there is a push- or pull-request-event in the watched repository, KubeLinterBot will automatically call KubeLinter and post the results.

 There are deployment-files for Kubernetes and a docker-file included.
-You can find them in the _deployment_-folder.
+You can find the Kubernetes-files in the _deployment_-folder and the Dockerfile in the KubeLinterBot-folder.